elliejeanclark/startup/notes.md

 ## Regular Expressions
 Regular Expressions are essentially textual pattern matches.
 You can use it to find a string and know it exists, but then also to replace that string.
 Creation of regular expressions works either with class constructors (ie `const objRegex = new RegExp('ab*', 'i');`) or with a regular expression literal (ie `const literalRegex = /ab*/i;`).
+There are ways to modify how you are doing the search.
+Add modifiers after the regular expression. `/regularexpression/modifiers`
 There are several string functions that work with regular expressions.
 They are, match, replace, search, and split.
 Search returns the index of the first match of the regular expression in the string.
 Match returns anything that matched the regular expression.
 Replace takes in the regular expression and what you want to replace it with.
 Split allows you to separate a string based on a specific seperator provided by the regular expression.
 You can also specify how many maximum substrings you want out of the total string you are splitting.
 ### Common Rules with Regular Expressions in JavaScript
 1. **Matching a specific string**: Use the string literal directly.
 For example, `/hello/` will match the string "hello" in a text.